Have you defined what your writing goal is?

 The Writing Plan

-So, here’s a few things to think when creating your Writing Plan:
+So, here are a few things to think when creating your Writing Plan:

 Identify it!
 Do you want to be a best seller?
 Do you want to be a full-time writer?
 Do you simply want to get this one book written and published?
 Do you want to dominate the Horror genre?